-At present, each Company has its own Collective Agreement.
-The CFC Contract covers the Home Plant and Oceanside and Seal Cove Plants as well as the Prince Rupert Reduction Plant.
+At present, each company has its own Collective Agreement.
+The CFC Contract covers the Home Plant, Oceanside and Seal Cove Plants as well as the Prince Rupert Reduction Plant.
 Omega is covered by its own UFAWU-Unifor Collective Agreement.

-Grievances: One of the most important parts of the Contract is the Grievance Procedure.
-This allows the Union to enforce the Contract.
-If the Company does not follow the Collective Agreement then the UFAWU-Unifor will take your complaint up, possibly even to Arbitration or to the Labour Relations Board.
+One of the most important parts of the contract is the grievance procedure.
+This allows the union to enforce the contract.
+If the company does not follow the Collective Agreement then the UFAWU-Unifor will take your complaint up, possibly even to arbitration or to the Labour Relations Board.

-Wages and Benefits: Because each company and your Union have a different Collective Agreement, the wages and benefits are also different.
-Click on the Contract Button for your Company at the top of this page for a copy of your Contract.
+Because each company and your Union have a different Collective Agreement, the wages and benefits are also different.
+Please use the link at the bottom of this page for a copy of your Contract.

-Negotiations: Collective Agreements are negotiated between the Union and the Company and apply to all workers in the plant.
-New Contracts are negotiated when the present ones end.
+Collective Agreements are negotiated between the union and the company and apply to all workers in the plant.
+New contracts are negotiated when the present ones end.
 Canadian Fishing Company’s Collective Agreement ends on April 15, 2021.